raspberrypi/documentation/configuration/external-storage.md

     ```
     For example, `/dev/sda1`.
 5. Create a target folder to be the mount point of the HDD.
    The mount point name used in this case is `PIHDD`.
-You can specify a name of your choice.
+You can specify a name of your choice:
-   Run the following command:

     ```
     sudo mkdir /mnt/PIHDD